nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.9 Minus from actual time spent on a module: `minustime` <a name="minus"></a>
 Minus the actual time spent on a specified module.
+At the end there is also a summary for the total hours spent in that
+week.

 Format: `minustime <module code> <time spent> <week number>`